Our Lady and St Joseph Parish

 The U.C.M. in our parish was enrolled as a Foundation on September 11th 2012 at St Mary and St Monica's church, Cottingley.
 We would love to have more members: would you like to join us?

-We meet every other Wednesday, from about 7.30pm to 9.30pm, in St Mary & St Monica church, Cottingley.
+We meet every other Wednesday, from about 2pm to 4pm, in the meeting room at Sacred Heart church.
 Dates are on the Parish Calendar.

 We pray, have fun, invite speakers and have trips out.
 In May 2017, Helena Harrington gave us an informative talk on the history of the Womens Institute - see THIS PHOTO.